 Pork butt actually comes from the shoulder of a pig, so why it is referred to as “butt” I have no idea.
 Maybe it’s British?
 It seems like a good, wry British joke.
 Pork butt, aka pork shoulder, is notoriously tough and full of fat.
 At least mine was fatty, super-duper fatty.

-I quickly looked at online recipes for how to Instapot pork butt, and after scrolling through long stories about the recipe-writers’ love and connection to pork butt blah, blah, blah, I figured I didn’t really need a recipe.
+I quickly looked at online recipes for how to Instant Pot pork butt, and after scrolling through long stories about the recipe writers’ love and connection to pork butt blah, blah, blah, I figured I didn’t really need a recipe.

-I kinda hate recipes and look at them once before using them as a sort of outline that I may or may not follow.
+I kinda hate recipes and look at them once before using them as an outline that I may or may not follow.
 This is why our subscription to Hello Fresh lasted approximately one month and nearly ruined our marriage.

 So, this is what I did.
-I added two cups of chicken stock to my pot, unceremoniously cut my 6-pound meat chunk into two chunks, and added that to the Instapot.
-I unpeeled and crushed 10 or so garlic cloves and added that along with half a rough-cut onion.
+I added two cups of chicken stock to my pot, unceremoniously cut my 6-pound meat chunk into two chunks, and added that to the Instant Pot.
+Then, I unpeeled and crushed 10 or so garlic cloves and added that along with half a rough-cut onion.
 I threw in a bunch of salt and a little pepper.
-Then I added thickly sliced jalapenos and serrano (two of each).
+Of course, I added thickly sliced jalapenos and serrano (two of each).

 This is when I tossed in a bunch of red seasoning.
 I think it’s spicy adobo but when I cut the bag open I threw away the top, so I am not sure.
-I just know it’s spicy and from the Mexican aisle.
-I put a lot in the pot.
-I did sort of massage it onto the meat so that it wasn’t just floating in the stock.
+It’s spicy and from the Mexican aisle – that much I know.
+I put a lot in the pot, massaging it into the meat so that it wasn’t just floating in the stock.

-At this point, I sealed up the Instapot and cooked the pork butt for about 80 minutes.
-I did a quick-release on the Instapot because no one wrote otherwise in their recipes.
-Instapot users will know what I am referring to here.
+At this point, I sealed up the Instant Pot and cooked the pork butt for about 80 minutes.
+I did a quick release on the Instant Pot because no one wrote otherwise in their recipes.
+Instant Pot users will know what I am referring to here.